Torre de Collserola: Events

-The tower has a space for event organisations, composed by a reception room and an observation desk set 560 metres above sea level.
+The tower has a space for event organisations, consisting of a reception room and an observation deck set 560 metres above sea level.

 Construction

 The tower has a hollow slip-formed, reinforced concrete main shaft of only 4.5 m diameter, which reduces to a mere 3 m to hold a radio mast which telescopes from 2.7 m to 0.7 m.

 The thirteen floors are surrounded by a perimeter of open stainless steel grilles and suspended from the shaft by three primary vertical steel trusses.

 The total weight of the tower is 3,000 tons.

 A large number of cables keep the tower upright: